jonisavo/space-invaders-vs/README.md

 2. Open the project in Unity 2019.4.17+
 3. Import PUN 2 and run the PUN Wizard
 4. Import TextMeshPro and run the "Import TMP Essential Resources" wizard
+5. Restart Unity
-5. You should be good to go!
+6. You should be good to go!

+## Known issues

+The game was not made with multiple resolutions in mind, mostly because I have very little knowledge of Unity and did not have the time to design a responsive UI.
+Playing the game with a screen resolution higher than 1080p may result in strange visuals.